dhruvrathod23/giphy-api-ass/README.md

-You can type in any text and get  a GIF image
+You can type in any text and get  a GIF image  example - hii,bie,food etc

 #live demo
 https://giphy-ass.herokuapp.com/